 There may be affiliate links in this post which means we may receive a commission if you purchase something through a link.
 Please know that I only recommend products that I have used, trust and love

 There is a lot of competition out there to get seen on social media.
 Every company, big and small, are fighting for their rightful place on Facebook, Instagram, Twitter, TikTok (I’m obsessed with those Face Zoom videos!) and more.
 So how can you get your voice heard?
 Most importantly, how can you reach your audience and develop a relationship with them?
+A well thought through Social Media Plan is the answer!

 First thing’s first.
 There is a world of difference between a social media plan and social media tactics, and we shouldn’t get them confused.
 Here is a way to tell the difference: